Image Source: BBC

 When Does Series 6 of Line of Duty Start Shooting?

-When Will Season 6 of Line of Duty Be On TV?
+When Will Series 6 of Line of Duty Be on TV?